-As discussed in Section 3 (Analysis of Exacerbating Current Conditions), the Airport Area is potentially exposed to heightened noise and a lower environmental score primarily due to the proximity of John Wayne Airport.
+As discussed in Section 3 (Analysis of Exacerbating Current Conditions), the Airport Area is potentially exposed subject to heightened noise and a lower environmental score primarily due to the proximity of John Wayne Airport.

-The City will take the following actions to address potential environmental constraints in the Airport Environs Sub Area and ensure continued feasibility of sites, particularly for lower-income RHNA:
+The City will take the following actions to address potential environmental constraints in the Airport Environs Sub Area and ensure continued feasibility of sites, particularly for lower-income RHNAA, in the Airport Area:

-- Require new residential development projects in the Airport Environs Sub Area provide noise studies and acoustical analyses to ensure designs include proper sound attenuation; - Require new residential development projects in the Airport Environs Sub Area to explore advanced air filtration systems for buildings to promote cleaner air; - Encourage on-site indoor amenities, such as fitness facilities or recreation and entertainment facilities; and - Continue to implement park dedication requirements consistent with the City's Park Dedication ordinance and Land Use Element Policy LU 6.15.13 (Neighborhood Parks Standards) and Policy LU 6.15.16 (On-Site Recreation and Open Space) to ensure adequate recreational space to ensure at least 8-percent of a project's gross land area (exclusive of existing rights-of-way) of the first phase for any development in each neighborhood or 1⁄2 acre, whichever is greater, is developed as a neighborhood park, unless waived through Density Bonus Law.
+- Require new residential development projects in the Airport Environs Sub Area provide noise studies and acoustical analyses toand ensure designs include proper sound attenuation; - Require new residential development projects in the Airport Environs Sub Area to explore advanced air filtration systems for buildings to help ensurepromote cleaner air; - Encourage on-site indoor amenities, such as fitness facilities or recreation and entertainment facilities; and - Continue to implement park dedication requirements consistent with the City's Park Dedication ordinance and Land Use Element Policy LU 6.15.13 (Neighborhood Parks Standards) and Policy LU 6.15.16 (On-Site Recreation and Open Space) to ensure adequate recreational space to ensure at least 8--percent of thea project's gross land area (exclusive of existing rights-of-way) of the first phase for any development in each neighborhood or 1⁄2 acre, whichever is greater, is developed as a neighborhood park, unless waived through Density Bonus Law.